Updated: 27 May 2022

 Fill the Bin

 To test out the moisture level, take a handful of the bedding and squeeze it, only droplets should come out.
-Make sure you have a regular feeding schedule, maintain both moisture and pH levels, and you’re good to go!
+Make sure you have a regular feeding schedule, maintain both moisture and pH levels for a healthy environment, and you’re good to go!

 Things to Look Out for in a Worm Bin